-- Now select the “All Specs” option from the menu and then tap on the “MIUI Version” option multiple times until you see a message “You are now a developer” on your screen to enable the Developer Mode on your device.
+- Now select the “All Specs” option from the menu and then tap on the “MIUI Version” option multiple times until you see the message “You are now a developer” on your screen to enable the Developer Mode on your device.

 - Afterward, navigate to the “Settings” option and choose the “Additional Settings” option from the menu.